Workforce management is a core function for businesses in every sector and of every size.

 As computers became integral to business operations, it’s no surprise that one of Microsoft’s bundled programs — Excel — became the go-to place to track employees’ hours and performance.

-And what about Excel?
+So what about Excel?
 It certainly still has its uses, but businesses can no longer rely on it as their primary workforce management tool (but more on that later).

-So why do companies focus on their workforce management?
+Why do companies focus on their workforce management?

 Fundamentally, optimised workforce management can be a key driver in your long-term success.